redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/access-control/namespace tests that all CNF's resources (PUTs and CRs) belong to valid namespaces.
 A valid namespace meets the following conditions: (1) It was declared in the yaml config file under the targetNameSpaces tag.
 (2) It doesn't have any of the following prefixes: default, openshift-, istio- and aspenmesh-
 Result Type|normative
 Suggested Remediation|Ensure that your CNF utilizes namespaces declared in the yaml config file.
 Additionally, 	the namespaces should not start with "default, openshift-, istio- or aspenmesh-", except in rare cases.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2, 16.3.8 and 16.3.9
+Exception Process|There is no documented exception process for this.
 #### one-process-per-container

 Property|Description